Category: documentdb Sql

 }

-Let’s take a look at a simple example in which a comparison operator is used in WHERE clause.
+Let’s take a look at a simple example in which WHERE clause is used.

-In this query, in WHERE clause, the (WHERE f.id = “WakefieldFamily”) condition is specified, and it will retrieve the document whose id is equal to WakefieldFamily.
+In this query, in WHERE clause, the (WHERE f.id = “WakefieldFamily”) condition is specified.

 SELECT *